- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 Many physicians said that stronger administrative support makes their days feel more sustainable.
 Tasks such as intake, scheduling, follow-ups, and documentation become easier when workflows are clear and responsibilities are shared.

-Some practices rely on scribes or support staff to manage charting and routine communication.
-Others adjust their schedules to protect time for documentation or care coordination.
+Tip: Utilize scribes or support staff to manage charting and routine communication.
+Consider adjusting schedules to protect time for documentation or care coordination.

 Technology that lightens the workload